Spam, deceptive practices, & scams policies

 • Repetitive comments: Leaving large amounts of identical, untargeted or repetitive comments.

-• 3rd party content: Live streams intended to stream content that belongs to somebody else and are not corrected after repeated warnings of possible abuse.
+• 3rd party content: Live streams that include unauthorized 3rd party content that are not corrected after repeated warnings of possible abuse.
 Channel owners should actively monitor their live streams and correct any potential issues in a timely manner.

 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
 Keep in mind that this isn't a complete list.
 Please note these policies also apply to external links in your content.
 This can include clickable URLs, verbally directing users to other sites in video, as well as other forms.